nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/06_TestFWGuide/03_Tips.rst

  =========== ============

  .. tip::
-  採番用テーブルに準備データを設定する。
+  Configure the preparation data in the table for numbering.
-  準備データでは、テスト範囲内で使用する採番対象のレコードのみを設定する。
+  In the preparation data, configure only those records with the ID to be numbered and are within testing scope.

- | // 期待値
+ | // Expected value
- | // 採番用テーブル
+ | // Numbering table
  | EXPECTED_TABLE=TEST_SBN_TBL

  =========== ============